Golden Grace Kitchen

 What are cream-filled cookies called?

-Cream-filled cookies are most often called sandwich cookies, although they can also be called sandwich biscuits.
-Soft cookie sandwiches are also often called whoopie pies, although technically, whoopie pies are more cake-like than cookies.
+Cream-filled cookies are most often called sandwich cookies (or sandwich biscuits).
+Soft cookie sandwiches are sometimes called whoopie pies, though they are more cake-like.

 What does adding coffee to chocolate do?